ExtremeXOS Resiliency Enhancement for IPv6 Static Routes

 ExtremeXOS currently supports similar protection and resiliency

-only be used when the local and remote device both support BFD.
+used when the local and remote device both support BFD.